CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 # Flag to designate if the target is a container host. (true or false)
 container_host: false

-# Number of reuse generations
-min_reuse_generations: 5

-# Minimum number of characters for a new password
-min_len: 15

 # Main grub boot config file (String)
 grub_uefi_main_cfg: